ropg/klipz/README.md

 ## Installation

-klipz is on [PyPI](https://pypi.org/project/klipz), so installing is easy:
+klipz is a python package on [PyPI](https://pypi.org/project/klipz), so if you have python 3 installing is easy:

 ```
 pip install klipz